Contrast-Security-OSS/docs/content/installation/net/azureAppService/Configuration-azure.md

 You can also specify specific `application` configuration options in an application's *web.config* file.
 For the agent to pick up customized application settings, you must place these settings in the application *web.config* file's root configuration `appSettings` section.
 See [application-specific settings](installation-netconfig.html#appname) for more details.

+### Using a configuration YAML file

+Instead of setting individual options in Application Settings, you may opt to use a common YAML configuration file containing Contrast settings.
+First upload the file to your Azure Web App by including it in your application deployment or using the Kudu console.
+Then add an Application Setting `CONTRAST_CONFIG_PATH` that points to this file.

+> **Example:** To use a file called "contrast_security.yaml" in the root of your application, add an application setting with key `CONTRAST_CONFIG_PATH` and value `D:\Home\site\wwwroot\contrast_security.yaml`.
+Application files in Azure App Service are deployed to 'D:\home\site\wwwroot'.

 ## Common Configuration Options for Azure App Service.

-The following are common configuration settings Azure App Service, and their default values.
+The following are some common configuration settings for Azure App Service, and their default values.
 These can be included in the yaml config file or in Application Settings, using environment variable syntax.
-This is a subset of all configurations available using [YAML configuration properties](installation-netconfig.html#net-yaml).
+This is a subset of all configurations that are available when using [YAML configuration properties](installation-netconfig.html#net-yaml).

 ### Identification and tagging